hds-sandbox/bulk_RNAseq_course/develop/05_preprocessing.md

 Throughout the workflow we have performed various steps of quality checks on our data.
 You will need **to do this for every sample in your dataset**, making sure these metrics are consistent across the samples for a given experiment.
 Outlier samples should be flagged for further investigation and potential removal.

-Manually tracking these metrics and browsing through multiple HTML reports (FastQC, Qualimap) and log files (Salmon, STAR) for each samples is tedious and prone to errors. **[MultiQC](https://multiqc.info/) is a tool which aggregates results from several tools and generates a single HTML report** with plots to visualize and compare various QC metrics between the samples.
+Manually tracking these metrics and browsing through multiple HTML reports (FastQC, Qualimap) and log files (Salmon, STAR) for each sample is tedious and prone to errors. **[MultiQC](https://multiqc.info/) is a tool which aggregates results from several tools and generates a single HTML report** with plots to visualize and compare various QC metrics between the samples.
 Assessment of the QC metrics may result in the removal of samples before proceeding to the next step, if necessary.

 Once the QC has been performed on all the samples, we are ready to get started with Differential Gene Expression analysis with [DESeq2](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)!